SamuelSwartzberg/flashcardifying_text_temp/ling.md

 In english, ⟮compounds⟯ generally ⟮progress from open to closed⟯, sometimes ⟮with a hyphenated form as an interim phase.⟯

 An example of ⟮the typical progression of english compounds⟯ is "T⟮c+;o day" → "to-day" → "today"⟯

+### errors

+A surface analysis is any valid analysis of a words morphology, no matter if etymologically true.

+reanalysis is a form of surface analysis, specifically an analysis of a lexeme into a different morphology than it originally had. juncture loss is the form of reananalysis where an article and a noun fuse.
+Juncture loss: al + chemy (from arabic) → alchemy

+Rebracketing is also sometimes known as resegmentation or metanalysis rebracketing is the form of reanalysis that involves analyizing a lexeme/lexical unit into a different set of morphemes
+rebracketing: hamburger as ham + burger instead of hamburg + er

+#### etymological

+a folk etymology (or similar) is an etymology that is based on an common-sense/obvious (but false) interpretation, it may also be in a different sense be used as a synonym to reanalysis
+Synonyms: folk etymology, fake etymology, false etymology, pseudoetymology

+## linguistic error

+Speech (production) error = mistake
+Mistakes and errors are both unintentional deviation from the grammar of a languoid.
+An error is a deviation from the grammar of a languoid that is caused by lack of knowledge about the grammar of the languoid.
+A mistake is a deviation from the grammar of a languoid that is merely an error in performance, and would ordinarily not have happened.
+Typically, only L2 speakers make errors, while anyone can make mistakes.
+Errors may also lead to language change.

 # types of words